Stizolobate synthase

-Thus, the two substrates of this enzyme are 3,4-dihydroxy-L-phenylalanine and O_{2}, whereas its product is 4-(L-alanin-3-yl)-2-hydroxy-cis,cis-muconate 6-semialdehyde.
+The two substrates of this enzyme are L-DOPA and oxygen.
+Its initial product is 4-(L-alanin-3-yl)-2-hydroxy-cis,cis-muconate 6-semialdehyde.

+The intermediate readily cyclises and further oxidises, forming a 2-pyrone ring; this stizolobic acid, which is the product that is isolated and after which this enzyme is named.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on single donors with O_{2} as oxidant and incorporation of two atoms of oxygen into the substrate (oxygenases).
+The oxidation step uses oxidised nicotinamide adenine dinucleotide as a cofactor and the enzyme also requires zinc.
+It belongs to the family of oxidoreductases, specifically those acting on single donors with O_{2} as oxidant and incorporation of two atoms of oxygen into the substrate (oxygenases).
 The oxygen incorporated need not be derived from O_{2}.
 The systematic name of this enzyme class is 3,4-dihydroxy-L-phenylalanine:oxygen 4,5-oxidoreductase (recyclizing).
-This enzyme participates in tyrosine metabolism.
-It employs one cofactor, zinc.
+It participates in tyrosine metabolism.